NaturalIntelligence/fast-xml-parser/README.md

 </table>

 **note**:
 - Version 6 is released with version 4 for experimental use.
-Based on it's demand, it'll be developed and the features can be different in final release.
+Based on its demand, it'll be developed and the features can be different in final release.
 - Version 5 has the same functionalities as version 4.

 ## Performance